Doonesbury by Garry Trudeau for March 09, 2014

 2. E067 169 48

-Darsan54 Premium Member about 10 years ago
+Darsan54 Premium Member over 10 years ago

 Had a lot of friends who smoked.
 Tried it for one week.
 Figured this is an acquired habit you have to work way too hard to acquire.
 Bought comics books instead for the next 40+ years.
 Much better investment.